This Homemade Peppermint Hot Cocoa Recipe is made without refined sugar and is a delicious winter treat!

 It is cold outside and the snow just keeps coming.
 I am trying to embrace the season with the classic foods and drinks that scream winter, like soups, meals made with seasonal vegetables, and of course, hot cocoa.

-When I was growing up, having hot cocoa meant ripping open a package, pouring in some water, and heating it up in the microwave.
+When I was growing up, having hot cocoa meant ripping open one of those little packets of processed cocoa mix, pouring in some water, and heating it up in the microwave.
 As a child, there was no thought that went into what I might be drinking.

 Now, as a mom, I have to make the decision between convenience and knowing (and feeling good about) the ingredients.
 A popular instant hot cocoa packet has the following ingredient list:

 - VEGETABLE OIL (PARTIALLY HYDROGENATED COCONUT OR PALM KERNEL AND HYDROGENATED SOYBEAN)